Factsheet 17: Discrimination |

 Written complaints to the ADB are investigated by a conciliation officer.
 They may ask you for more written information, or talk to you by phone or in person.
 They will ask the landlord or real estate agent to respond to your complaint.

-If the ADB finds that you have been discriminated against, there will be a conciliation conference where both sides meet with the conciliation officer to try to work out a solution to the complaint.
+If the ADB finds that there is a basis for your complaint,it may propose a conciliation conference where both sides meet with the conciliation officer to try to work out a solution to the complaint.
 This may include a written apology and/or compensation.

-If you cannot come to an agreement, the matter may be referred to the Equal Opportunity Division of the Administrative Decisions Tribunal of NSW for more formal proceedings.
+If you cannot come to an agreement, the matter may be referred to the Administrative and Equal Opportunity Division of the NSW Civil and Administrative Tribunal (NCAT) for more formal proceedings.

 AHRC has a similar process.
-If you cannot come to an agreement, the matter may go to the Federal Magistrates Court for more formal proceedings.
+If you cannot come to an agreement, the matter may go to the Federal Circuit Court (FCC)for more formal proceedings.

-Proceedings of the Consumer, Trader and Tenancy Tribunal do not take unlawful discrimination into account.
+Tenancy proceedings of the NSW Civil and Administrative Tribunal (NCAT) do not take unlawful discrimination into account.